MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL_Defender.md

 1. Login to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Microsoft Edge browser, go to <https://portal.azure.com> and login with the assigned credentials.
+1. In the Microsoft Edge browser, go to [Azure Portal](https://portal.azure.com) and login with the assigned credentials.

 1. In the Azure search bar, type **Microsoft Sentinel Training Lab Solution** and select it from the results.